 You can withdraw your savings and investments at any time with Moka, and you’re not contractually obligated to stick around.

 If you want to cancel your account, contact firstname.lastname@example.org with the email address you used to create your account and ask for deactivation.

 Alternatively, you can also pause auto deposits and round ups until you’re ready to invest again.

 If you know someone who uses Moka, they can refer you to the app so you earn a $5 signup bonus.

 If you don’t know anyone with a code, a quick search for Moka promo codes brings up plenty of links.
 I’m not sure if they work since the rebrand, but they’re worth trying in any case!

-At the end of the day, learning basic financial literacy and building good habits is crucial for wealth buidling.
+At the end of the day, learning basic financial literacy and building good habits is crucial for wealth building.

 Unfortunately, these fundamentals aren’t taught in school.
 Therefore, if you don’t take any initiative to learn, beginning to invest your money might seem like a daunting task.

-Thankfully, apps like Moka and the FinTech space in general is making it easier for beginner investors to get started.
+Thankfully, apps like Moka and the FinTech space in general are making it easier for beginner investors to get started.